mattrussell2/gradescope-autograder/README.md

 Also, if you don't have `icdiff` installed on your system and would like to use the `pretty_diff` option you'll need to install it (`brew/apt-get icdiff`).

 ### Building the Reference Output
-NOTE: the current example `sanity_test` in this repo does not require reference output - it just showcases a demo of expected results from running `.cpp` files.
-More examples will be added soon, but in the meanwhile, if you want to see the results of `sanity_test`, skip this section and move to `testing with an example submission`.

 Once you've configured your tests, from the assignment's autograder directory [when you run `ls` from here you should see `testset.toml`, `testset`, etc.], run the command
 ```
 build_ref_output